Nebula-Block-Data/docs/Get_Started/Billing_Information.md

 your GPU instances).
 To upgrade to **Engineer Tier 2**, you need to [register your first payment card](#adding-a-payment-card) on the platform.
 [Invoices](#invoices) are generated automatically for each credit purchase.

-All information regarding billing is handled in the [Billing](https://nebulablock.com/billing) tab
+All information regarding billing is handled in the [Billing](https://nebulablock.com/billing) tab.

 ## Adding a Payment Card

 To add a payment card, simply navigate to the "Add a New Card" button on the billing page and enter your card details.
-Nebula Block accepts all types of payment cards, but a small charge of **$0.98 USD** will be applied to your card to validate that it has funds.
 If the card meets the following requirements, it is added to your account successfully:
-- Has valid card credentials (CVV, address, card number, etc.,)
+- Has valid card credentials (CVV, address, card number, etc.)
 - Doesn't exist on another account
 - Has enough funds (the $0.98 USD charge will be credited to your account)

+Nebula Block accepts all types of payment cards.
+Note that a small charge of **$0.98 USD** will be applied to your card to validate that it has funds.
+This amount will be credited to your account on our platform.

 ## Managing Payment Methods